14 Largest Cities in Wisconsin [2025]

 Nestled along the shores of Lake Michigan, Racine is one of the big cities in Wisconsin that offers a bit of everything: beautiful parks, beaches, and a thriving arts scene.
 The best part?
 North Beach, one of the top 50 beaches in the U.S., is right in the heart of the city.

 Racine is also known for its affordable living.
-Compared to larger Wisconsin cities like Milwaukee, it’s easy to find great homes without breaking the bank.
+Compared to larger Wisconsin cities like Milwaukee, it’s easy to find great homes in Racine without breaking the bank.
 Whether you're interested in historic homes, midcentury gems, or new builds, Racine has it all.
 The local housing market is diverse and offers a wide range of options for all types of renters.

-For work, Racine has deep industrial roots, with major employers like SC Johnson and Snap-on Incorporated maintaining local headquarters, but the city is shifting toward a more diversified economy.
+For work, Racine has deep industrial roots, with major employers like SC Johnson and Snap-on Incorporated maintaining local headquarters.
+But the city is shifting toward a more diversified economy.
 The revitalization of its downtown area has attracted new businesses and tons of cool eateries, making it a great spot for foodies and creatives.

 Check out our listings in Racine